 Transfer of Credits

-Under the prior learning portfolio policy, ECCU accepts certifications related to ethical hacking, penetration testing, network defense, digital forensics, incident handling, and much more.
+Under the prior learning portfolio policy, ECCU for its cybersecurity master’s degree accepts certifications related to ethical hacking, penetration testing, network defense, digital forensics, incident handling, and much more.

 Click here to read more about the EC-Council University Transfer of Credits program.